Quantanalyst/MLeducationalprojects/Regularization/Readme.md

   ![Ridge Equation](https://github.com/Quantanalyst/MLeducationalprojects/blob/master/Regularization/Ridge_Equation.png)

   Above equation shows ridge regression, where the RSS is modified by adding the shrinkage quantity.
 Now, the coefficients are estimated by minimizing this function.
 Here, λ is the tuning parameter that decides how much we want to penalize the flexibility of our model.
+  When λ = 0, the penalty term has no eﬀect, and the estimates produced by ridge regression will be equal to least squares.
+However, as λ→∞, the impact of the shrinkage penalty grows, and the ridge regression coeﬃcient estimates will approach zero.
+As can be seen, selecting a good value of λ is critical.
+Cross validation comes in handy for this purpose.
+The coefficient estimates produced by this method are also known as the L2 norm.
 * Lasso
 * Elastic Net